Lines Made by Walking

 Looped sequence of 35mm photographic transparencies, projected with 2 second interval at size 175 x 263 cm.

-This is a projected slide piece consisting of a series of photographic transparencies shot at a fixed viewpoint, as documentation of a performance by the artist.
+This is a projected slide piece consisting of a series of photographic transparencies, as documentation of a performance by the artist.

 As a projected slide piece, the rhythm of the slides changing automatically within the projector (at a 2 second interval) adds a sense of inevitability and a machinic rhythm to the work, plus a cyclical form to the piece.